Rishie123/Solar_Orbiter_Anomalies/Readme.md

 `pip install -r Setup_File/Requirements.txt`

-3. **Ensure you have the right python version in your virtual environment**: type, `python -v` in terminal..
-If it says, python 3.11.8, Great!
-   If not, type, `pip install python==3.11.8` in terminal

 **To quickly run everything and see main results, run this in terminal:**
 - `python3 Run_Ml_Models.py` after changing working directory by `cd Python_Scripts`